Samarthkalanke/SamarthKalanke/_posts/2022-09-03-weeklytable.md

 {% assign issues = "https://github.com/nighthawkcoders/APCSP/issues" %}

 ## Introduction to Samarth's Schedule
-> This is the first 3 weeks of my schedule.
+> This is the first 3 weeks of my schedule for APCSP.

 <tr>
     <td>